EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ## Migration strategies

-You may also consider step by step migration:
+You may also consider a step by step migration:
 - add the gRPC client and keeping the TCP one,
 - gradually replace usages, e.g., start with event append and reads, keeping subscriptions on TCP client.
 Once that's settled, move the subscriptions code into gRPC.
 - remove the TCP client package reference as the last step.